alexdua/latlong-distance/README.md

 ```
 // Convert Degress to Radians
 function Deg2Rad( deg ) { // Creates a function called Deg2Rad that will take coordinates in decimal degrees and convert them to radians. deg is the input.
+  return deg * Math.PI / 180; // Takes the input deg, multiplies it by pi, then divides it by 180.
+ }
 ```
 test